 - This pub is part of the model creation effort, "Reimagining scientific publishing."
-Visit the model narrative for more background and context. - Check out our first notebook pub, "Paired residue prediction dependencies in ESM2." - Experiment with our notebook pub template by cloning this GitHub repo.
+Visit the model narrative for more background and context. - Check out our first two notebook pubs, "Paired residue prediction dependencies in ESM2" and "Comparison of spontaneous Raman spectrometers." - Experiment with our notebook pub template by cloning this GitHub repo.